 Tumor staging is performed utilizing the tumor-node-metastasis classification system of the American Joint Committee on Cancer (AJCC).
-The majority (>90%) of children and adolescents with NPC present with advanced disease (stage III/IV or T3/T4).
-Metastatic disease at diagnosis is uncommon (stage IVC).
-Outcome is directly related to the stage of the disease, with overall survival ranging from 80% for stage I and stage II to 40% for stage III.
-Other factors associated with an inferior outcome include node size larger than 6 cm, radiation dose less than 60 Gy, and poor response to chemotherapy.
-A retrospective analysis of data from the Surveillance Epidemiology and End Results (SEER) program reported that patients younger than 20 years had a higher risk of developing a second malignancy, a higher incidence of advanced stage disease when compared with older patients, and a superior outcome after controlling for stage.
-The overall survival of children and adolescents with NPC has improved over the last four decades and about 80% are cured.[5,6] Although the outcome has improved with the use of chemotherapy and radiation therapy, significant morbidities do occur.
+The majority (>90%) of children and adolescents with nasopharyngeal carcinoma present with advanced disease (stage III/IV or T3/T4).[6,10,11] Metastatic disease at diagnosis is uncommon (stage IVC).
+A retrospective analysis of data from the Surveillance Epidemiology and End Results (SEER) program reported that patients younger than 20 years had a higher incidence of advanced-stage disease than did older patients, higher risk of developing a second malignancy, and a superior outcome after controlling for stage.

-Surgery has a limited role in the management of nasopharyngeal carcinoma because the disease is usually considered unresectable due to extensive local spread.
+- Surgery: Surgery has a limited role in the management of nasopharyngeal carcinoma because the disease is usually considered unresectable due to extensive local spread.

 - EBV-specific cytotoxic T-lymphocytes: The use of EBV-specific cytotoxic T-lymphocytes has shown to be a very promising approach with minimal toxicity and evidence of significant antitumor activity in patients with relapsed or refractory nasopharyngeal carcinoma.